The Hawks and Ospreys Charitable Trust

 Governance and Leadership

-The Trust operates with 11 trustees, all serving without remuneration.
-Key leadership includes academics and administrators from Cambridge University who oversee the strategic direction and grant distribution.
+The Trust operates with trustees serving without remuneration.
+The current Chairman is Ian Hodgson (Downing, CUCC, CULTC, CUSRC), who took over the role in 2024.
+Leadership includes academics and administrators from Cambridge University who oversee the strategic direction and grant distribution.

 How to Apply